 Our revenues are primarily derived from registrations for domain names in the .com and .net domain name registries.
-We also derive revenues from operating domain name registries and technical systems for several other TLDs, all of which are not significant in relation to our consolidated revenues.
+We also derive revenues from operating domain name registries and technical systems for several other gTLDs and ccTLDs, all of which are not significant in relation to our consolidated revenues.
 For domain names registered in the .com and .net registries we receive a fee from registrars per annual registration that is determined pursuant to our agreements with ICANN.
 Individual customers, called registrants, contract directly with registrars or their resellers, and the registrars, who are our direct customers, in turn register the domain names with Verisign.
 Changes in revenues are driven largely by changes in the number of new domain name registrations and the renewal rate for existing registrations as well as the impact of new and prior price increases, to the extent permitted by ICANN and the Department of Commerce ("DOC").
 New registrations and the renewal rate for existing registrations are impacted by continued growth in online advertising, e-commerce, and the number of internet users, as well as marketing activities carried out by us and our registrars.
 We also offer promotional incentive-based discount programs to registrars based upon market conditions and the business environment in which the registrars operate.

 Under the .com Registry Agreement, we are permitted to increase the price of a .com domain name by up to 7% in each of the final four years of each six-year period beginning on October 26, 2018.
-Effective September 1, 2021, we increased the annual registry-level wholesale fee for each new and renewal .com domain name registration from \$7.85 to \$8.39.
-On February 10, 2022, we announced that we will increase the annual registry-level wholesale fee for each new and renewal .com domain name registration from \$8.39 to \$8.97, effective September 1, 2022.
+We increased the annual registry-level wholesale fee for each new and renewal .com domain name registration from \$8.39 to \$8.97 effective September 1, 2022.
+On February 9, 2023, we announced that we will increase the annual registry-level wholesale fee for each new and renewal .com domain name registration from \$8.97 to \$9.59, effective September 1, 2023.
 We have the contractual right to increase the fees for .net domain name registrations by up to 10% each year during the term of our agreement with ICANN, through June 30, 2023.
+Effective February 1, 2023, we increased the annual registry-level wholesale fee for each new and renewal .net domain name registration from \$9.02 to \$9.92.
 All fees paid to us for .com and .net registrations are in U.S. dollars.